Our Biggest and Best Yet!

 Thirty-five land trusts joined us this year as sponsors, including leadership level support from Aspetuck Land Trust, Middlesex Land Trust, and Winchester Land Trust.

-Additional leadership support was provided by Accounts Plus; Aquarion Water Company; Audubon Connecticut; Community Foundation of Eastern Connecticut; Connecticut Forest & Park Association; Conservation Consulting Group; Cooper, Whitney, & Francois Attorneys at Law; Danosky & Associates; Farm Credit East; GEI Consultants, Inc.; Housatonic Valley Association/Litchfield Hills Greenprint Collaborative; Manes Consulting, LLC; Solid Ground Consulting; The Conservation Fund, Land Conservation Loan Program The Nature Conservancy; and The Trust for Public Land.
-Please see a full list of our 2018 Sponsors HERE, including Conservation Service Providers that are listed in CLCC’s 2018 Service Provider Directory available HERE.
+Additional leadership support was provided by Accounts Plus; Aquarion Water Company; Audubon Connecticut; Community Foundation of Eastern Connecticut; Connecticut Forest & Park Association; Conservation Consulting Group; Cooper, Whitney, & Francois Attorneys at Law; Danosky & Associates; Farm Credit East; GEI Consultants, Inc.; Housatonic Valley Association/Litchfield Hills Greenprint Collaborative; Manes Consulting, LLC; Solid Ground Consulting; The Conservation Fund, Land Conservation Loan Program; The Nature Conservancy; and The Trust for Public Land.

 Conference Planning Committee and Volunteers